Chain Link Quilt Block

 No bias edges.

-Just square and rectangles.
+Just squares and rectangles.

-To complete the block you'll use a technique called 'partial seam' or 'puzzle piecing'—which means nothing more than the first seam partially sewn at the beginning and finally completed with the last one.
+To complete the block, you'll use a technique called 'partial seam' or 'puzzle piecing'—which means nothing more than the first seam partially sewn at the beginning and finally completed with the last one.

-Chain Link quilt block tutorialPin It for later!
+Chain Link quilt block tutorial in 4 sizes

 There are pictures to help you every step through the process.